WHS Risk Management

 ACU’s Work Health and Safety and Wellbeing Policy outlines the strong commitment ACU has made toward maintaining safe and healthy working and learning environments.

-To contribute to the overall safety of a learning or working environment, workplace inspections can be undertaken to identify a range of hazards, using a checklist to assess hazards within either offices or laboratories.
+To contribute to the overall safety of a learning or working environment, workplace inspections can also be undertaken to identify a range of hazards, using a checklist to assess hazards within either offices or laboratories.

 Formally Assessing Risks